vsbuffalo/dotfiles/README.md

 ## Bootstrapping a new installation

-Clone this repository to the `~` directory and use the following to install:
+For a new OS X development environment, clone this repository to the `~` directory and use the following to install:

     git clone git@github.com:vsbuffalo/dotfiles.git
     cd dotfiles